-Members contribute 5% of their compensation each month to their contribution member account through a pretax salary reduction.
+Members contribute 5% of their Same as Plan 1. compensation each month to their contribution member account through a pretax salary reduction.
 Member contributions are taxdeferred until they are withdrawn as part of a retirement benefit or as a refund.
 The employer makes a separate actuarially determined contribution to VRS for all covered VRS invests both employees. member employer and contributions to provide funding for the future benefit payment.